Television: Ireland

 Broadcast advertising is regulated by the Broadcasting Authority of Ireland.

 Subscription

-Some TV channels are partly funded from subscriptions; therefore, the signals are encrypted during broadcast to ensure that only the paying subscribers have access to the decryption codes to watch pay television or specialty channels.
+Some TV channels are partly funded from subscriptions; therefore, the signals are encrypted during the broadcast to ensure that only the paying subscribers have access to the decryption codes to watch pay television or specialty channels.
 Most subscription services are also funded by advertising.

 Taxation or license

 Television services in some countries may be funded by a television licence or a form of taxation, which means that advertising plays a lesser role or no role at all.
 For example, some channels may carry no advertising at all and some very little, including: